-The City of Ashland uses the following designations and definitions for their pedestrian facilities.
-These are consistent with the Oregon Bicycle and Pedestrian Plan (OBPP) designations and definitions.
+The following designations are used throughout the TSP to describe the City's pedestrian facilities.
+These are designations and definitions are consistent with the Oregon Bicycle and Pedestrian Plan (OBPP).

 - Sidewalks Sidewalks are located along roadways, are separated from the roadway with a curb and/or planting strip, and have a hard, smooth surface, such as concrete.
 The Oregon Department of Transportation (ODOT) sidewalk width standard is 6 feet, with a minimum width of 5 feet acceptable on local streets.
-The unobstructed travelway for pedestrians should be clear of utility poles, sign posts, fire hydrants, vegetation and other site furnishings. - Shared Use Paths Shared use paths are used by a variety of non-motorized users, including pedestrians, cyclists, skaters, and runners.
-Shared use paths may be paved or unpaved, and are often wider than an average sidewalk (i.e. 10 14 feet).
-In circumstances where peak traffic is expected to be low, pedestrian traffic is not expected to be more than occasional, good passing opportunities can be provided, and maintenance vehicle loads are not expected to damage pavement, the width may be reduced to as little as 8 feet. - Roadway Shoulders Roadway shoulders often serve as pedestrian routes in many rural Oregon communities.
+The unobstructed travelway for pedestrians should be clear of utility poles, sign posts, fire hydrants, vegetation and other site furnishings. - Multi-Use Paths Multi- use paths are used by a variety of non-motorized users, including pedestrians, cyclists, skaters, and runners.
+Multi-use paths may be paved or unpaved, and are often wider than an average sidewalk.
+In circumstances where peak traffic is expected to be low, pedestrian traffic is not expected to be more than occasional, good passing opportunities can be provided, and maintenance vehicle loads are not expected to damage pavement, the width may be reduced. - Roadway Shoulders Roadway shoulders often serve as pedestrian routes in many rural Oregon communities.
 On roadways with low traffic volumes (i.e., less than 3,000 vehicles per day), roadway shoulders are often adequate for pedestrian travel.
 These roadways should have shoulders wide enough so that both pedestrians and bicyclists can use them, usually 6 feet or greater.